Police Officer Recruitment - Frequently Asked Questions

 How long is the probationary period?

-Student officers are on probation for the first two years of their service (pro rata).
-During this time, they are required to demonstrate satisfactory performance across a range of competencies in order to be confirmed in their appointment.
+Student officers on the PCDA are on probation for the first three years of their service (pro rata).